 The ‘G-Factor for Natural Resources’

-The G-Factor for Natural Resources would typically be calculated by each standalone company engaged primarily in the extraction and sale of natural resources, whether in the mining, oil, gas, timber or fishing sectors.
+Each standalone company engaged primarily in the extraction and sale of natural resources would typically calculate the G-Factor for Natural Resources, whether it operates in the mining, oil, gas, timber or fishing sectors.
 Accordingly, multi-national natural resource companies would publish the G-Factor for Natural Resources for each operating subsidiary engaged primarily in the extraction and sale of natural resources.

 The G-Factor for Natural Resources is expressed as a percentage and is calculated as: